istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 Looking at total CPU and memory consumption, we have to remember that in the [ambient architecture](/blog/2022/introducing-ambient-mesh/), there are not sidecar containers for every application pod in the mesh.
 The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario uses *less than 1%* of what is used in sidecar scenarios, and still only 12% when waypoints are added.
 Looking at CPU, ztunnel once again uses 18% of what the sidecar scenario requires, and 60% when waypoints are deployed.

-Moving on to allocation, every sidecar resource has a default request of 100 millicores vCPU and 128 MB memory.
-Assuming ztunnels and waypoint proxies have similar requests and limits as sidecars, that’s a *98% reduction* in allocated resources between L4 ambient and sidecar and 90% with waypoints!

 ## Where the Savings Are Coming From

 Ambient mesh was designed to minimize resource requirements for users in their Kubernetes clusters.
 To explain how ambient does this, we must first clarify allocation versus utilization.
-When deploying a Kubernetes cluster on a hosted environment, nodes determine the overall capacity of the cluster and customer deployments, and pods are an allocation of that capacity.
+When deploying a Kubernetes cluster, nodes determine the overall capacity of the cluster and customer deployments, and pods are an allocation of that capacity.
 Utilization is a measure of how well this is done.
 As an architecture, sidecars interfere with effective utilization as they:

 - Define a high minimum for allocation at any scale
 - Can strand capacity by reserving more than is needed